Sampling Configuration Guide

 chains=6, # Number of independent chains

-cores=None, # Number chains that are allowed to run simultainiously
+cores=None, # Number of chains that are allowed to run simultaneously

 seed=12345 # Random seed for reproducibility

-If a model is sampling without divergences, but with effective sample sizes that are not as large as necessary to accieve the markov-error for your estimates, you can increase the number of chains and/or draws.
+If a model is sampling without divergences, but with effective sample sizes that are not large enough to achieve the desired Markov-error for your estimates, you can increase the number of chains and/or draws.

 Sampler Diagnostics